Last month, the Productivity released its second interim report from its Productivity , focusing on Australia’s data and digital .

 The purpose of the inquiry is to assess Australia’s performance and provide recommendations on how productivity can be improved.
-The inquiry is undertaken every 5 years; the first report – – was published in August 2017.
-The second report consists of two interim reports; the first report, , was released on 3 August 2022.
+The inquiry is undertaken every 5 years; the first report – Shifting the – was published in August 2017.
+The second report consists of two interim reports; the first report, The Key to , was released on 3 August 2022.

 Australia’s data and digital dividend — good but can be better